 Archive: October 2007

 - Moving.
 Everyone has to do it sooner or later.
 And while the end result is usually filled with excitement, the process itself is often faced with angst.
-It doesn't have to be that way.
+But it doesn't have to be that way.
 There are several ways to defang the moving monster.
-A good place to start is with the 12-point tip list at About.com.
-The lesson here seems to be if you spend a little time upfront on planning your move, it will save you a lot of time and frustration when it's time to unpack and move into your new home.

 - Whether people use a financial planning professional or choose a do-it-yourself route, the motivating factor for at least long-term financial planning is often retirement.
 However, retirement can mean a lot of different things to different people.
-For some it means stopping work completely.
-For others it may mean not having to work, but choosing to continue part- or full-time work doing something else they enjoy.
-And yet others may opt for a lifestyle choice that dictates working beyond what is considered a "normal" retirement age.
-No matter what the goal or motivation, most long-term savings plans simply boil down to creating peace of mind and increasing the range of options available to you in later years.
+For some, it means stopping work completely.
+For others, it may mean not having to work, but choosing to continue part- or full-time work doing something else they enjoy.

 - When many people first hear about "active adult communities" their first assumption is that these are places where people buy a home strictly for retirement.
-While it is true that many people who do live in this type of community are retired, the fact of the matter is that quite often more than half of the people who live in these developments are still working (see Newsweek story).
-This makes sense when you think that everything that makes an active adult community ideal for retirees, also makes it appealing to anyone who may be roughly age 55 or more.
-Those benefits include more like-minded neighbors, leisure opportunities, group activities, fitness facilities, and plenty of options to help take care of yard work and other house upkeep demands.
+While it is true that many people who do live in this type of community are retired, the fact of the matter is that quite often more than half of the people who live in these developments are still working.